-While approved by the TUI Administration, the content of the university catalog may be changed as deemed appropriate or necessary.
+The content of the university catalog may be changed at any time as deemed appropriate or necessary by the TUI Administration.
 Calendars, academic degree and program requirements, policies, and fees are subject to change at any time by official action of the university.
-Updates will be made in the online version of the catalog for each applicable session.
-The online version of the catalog for each applicable session is considered definitive.
+Updates will be made in the online version of the catalog for each applicable session/year.
+The online version of the catalog for each applicable session/year is considered definitive.